 Chihuahuas are very excitable dogs, and their barking is often a way of expressing their excitement.

 They bark when you come home from work because they are excited to see you.

 When we ask our Chihuahua if he wants to go for a car ride or a walk, he gets so excited that he can’t stop himself from barking and spinning around!
 Who could blame him for that?

-If you aren’t paying enough attention to your Chihuahua, they may start barking to try to get some belly rubs and quality playtime or they may just want to sit on your lap.
+They may start barking to try to get some belly rubs, or quality playtime, or they may just want to sit on your lap.

 Chihuahuas are pretty smart dogs, and they know that barking can get them what they want.

 Why do Chihuahuas bark at everything?
 Many Chihuahuas bark at objects, people, or noises because they are scared or unsure.